 IPCNY complements its exhibitions with guided tours, demos, and workshops for groups of all levels to learn more about the unique role that fine art prints play in disseminating information and ideas.
 From first-time introductions to the medium to deeper insights on particular practices and movements, our programming can be tailored to meet the educational needs and interest level of each group.
-Please note that if you would like to do a workshop it is recommended that you visit for 60 - 90 minutes.
+Please note that if you would like to do a hands-on workshop it is recommended that you visit for 60 - 90 minutes.
 To contact IPCNY for a group visit, please fill out the form at the bottom of this page.

 Elementary & middle school groups

 Led by a trained artist educator.
 Following a short tour the exhibition, children learn about techniques such as woodblock, etching, engraving, and silkscreen and engage in kid-friendly printmaking activities.